-This project includes the construction of a new Public Safety Facility.
-The construction would result in a net increase of 14,430 gsf (16,870 gsf new construction -2,440 of demolition = 14,430 gsf) of academic support space.
-The project is currently awaiting a building permit and therefore the gsf has not been applied to the

-2000 GUP building area cap in this annual report.
+Economic Policy Research) includes the construction of a new office building, reconfiguration of parking and landscaping.
+The construction would result in a 31,784 gsf (new construction) of academic space.
+The project is under construction and therefore the gsf has been applied to the 2000 GUP building area cap in this

-Development District:
+Development District: Campus Center